LeonAndrade/LeonAndrade.github.io/README.md

  _(*note that the real number of unique customer may actually be higher, since nearly 1/4 of all customer_id contain null values*)_

-We can take this one step further and get the 5 coutries with most customers.
+We can take this one step further and get the 5 countries with most customers.

 ```sql
 SELECT